camunda-community-hub/community/creating-new-extensions.md

 6. Evaluate your extension's lifecycle status.
      * Once your extension proposal issue has been opened, use your best judgement after reviewing our [community extension lifecycle documentation](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md) to identify where in the development process your extension is currently and add it to your extension's README along with a community extension lifecycle label.

-*Note that if your extension is new and/or untested, the label to apply to it should always be `proof-of-concept.`*
+*If your extension is new and/or untested, the label to apply to it should always be `proof-of-concept.`*

 ## Maintainer and reviewer expectations

-Please review our [maintainer expectations](maintainer-reviewer-expectations.md) and follow the guidelines.
+Review our [maintainer expectations](maintainer-reviewer-expectations.md) and follow the checklist and guidelines for your repo.